hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 ## API Status

-This version of the UKIMS Checker API:
+This version of the UKIMS Authorisation Checker API:

 - supports **only** the UKIMS Checker API v1.0
 - is currently **not** ready for testing